fenago/datascience-machine-learning/labs/lab_5.md

 #### Open Notebook
 The Notebook opens in a new browser window.
 You can create a new notebook or open a local one.
 Check out the local folder `work` for several notebooks.
 Open and run `ConditionalProbabilityExercise.ipynb` in the `work` folder.

-You can also open the Jupyter Notebook at https://[[HOST_SUBDOMAIN]]-8888-[[KATACODA_HOST]].environments.katacoda.com/notebooks/work/ConditionalProbabilityExercise.ipynb

 What I'm going to do is write a little bit of Python code that creates some fake data: